ThaiJamesLee/DrThinkingPatientAndroid/README.md

 1. Clone this project and add it to your Android Studio.

-2. Copy the link of the running application that was created (see in 1).
+2. Copy the link of the running application that was created (see in Prerequisites 1).

 3. Paste it into the Constants.java into the URL.